OktarinTentakel/annex/readme.md

 - better randomization for numbers and ids
 - string generation and conversion tools like formatting and slugification
 - array tools like actually usable removal functionality based on values and flexible indices
+- dates, that actually make sense and offer helpful functions
 - browser capability checks and context evaluation
 - viewport information and functionality
 - interaction solutions like obfuscated mailto and tel links